BuildCircle/superheroes-php/README.md

 Have a look at the `/battle` endpoint.
 How would you make this better?

-How would you improve the tests in `com.buildcircle.superheroes/BattleTests.java`?
+How would you improve the tests?

 ## Weaknesses

 Some superheroes are particularly weak against certain supervillains.
-If a hero has a villain specifed in their `weakness` field then they have 1 point knocked off their score when fighting that villain.
+If a hero has a villain specified in their `weakness` field then they have 1 point knocked off their score when fighting that villain.
 This can affect the outcome of the battle.

 Change the `/battle` endpoint to support this functionality.